astrellon/teaching/docs/modernApp/index.md

     </p>
 </main>;

-//*: So for the sack of formatting the TSX example will actually contain whitespace
+//*: So for the sack of formatting the JSX example will actually
-//   between each element whereas the first example does not contain the whitespace.
+//   contain whitespace between each element whereas the first
+//   example does not contain the whitespace.
 ```

-Actually accounting for number of characters written the TSX example isn't really any better but it should be more readable.
+Actually accounting for number of characters written the JSX example isn't really any better but it should be more readable.

 ### Why
-The reasons for using TSX/JSX over directly using the virtual DOM calls (in React that is `React.createElement`) is for readability.
+The reasons for using JSX over directly using the virtual DOM calls (in React that is `React.createElement`) is for readability.

 It does require another build step however given that it now has fairly widespread support across various build systems.
 Generally if the web app is complex enough to warrant using a UI framework like React then the additional readability of JSX should also be used.

+### Add JSX support to the Virtual DOM.
+[Here](./addingVirtualDomJsxSupport.md) is further details about how to add JSX support to our virtual DOM framework.